George Colley: In opposition (1973–1977)

-Tánaiste and Minister (1977–81)
+Tánaiste and Minister (1977–1981)

 Fianna Fáil swept to power at the 1977 general election, with a 20-seat Dáil majority, contrary to opinion polls and political commentators.
 Colley was re-appointed as Minister for Finance and Minister for the Public Service, and was also appointed as Tánaiste (Deputy Prime Minister).
-The latter appointment established him firmly as the heir apparent to Taoiseach Jack Lynch.
+The latter appointment established him as the heir apparent to Taoiseach Jack Lynch.

 During his second term as Finance Minister, Colley implemented controversial policies from the election manifesto.
-He immediately set about dismantling the previous government's capital taxation programme while also abolishing the wealth tax and diluting the capital gains and capital acquisitions taxes.
+He immediately set about dismantling the previous government's capital taxation programme while also abolishing the wealth tax and diluting the capital gains and capital acquisition taxes.
 His policy of low taxation and continued government investment resulted in massive foreign borrowing and a balance of payments deficit.
 In 1979, Fianna Fáil's economic policies were derailed due to strikes, higher wage demands, and the 1979 energy crisis.
-The introduction of a two percent levy on agricultural production angered some rural backbench TDs, and party tensions emerged.
+The introduction of a two per cent levy on agricultural production angered some rural backbench TDs, and party tensions emerged.

 In December 1979, Jack Lynch resigned unexpectedly as Taoiseach and as Fianna Fáil leader.
 It is said that Colley and his supporters encouraged Lynch to retire one month earlier than planned because he felt he had the support to win a leadership contest and that the quick decision would catch Charles Haughey and his supporters off guard.

 Support for both candidates was evenly matched throughout the leadership contest.
 Colley had the backing of the majority of the Cabinet and the party hierarchy, while Haughey relied on support from the first-time backbenchers.
 A secret ballot was taken on Friday, 7 December 1979.
 The Minister for Foreign Affairs, Michael O'Kennedy announced his support for Haughey on the eve of the election.
 This was believed to have swung the vote, and Haughey beat Colley by 44 votes to 38.

-Colley remained as Tánaiste, but demanded and received a veto on Haughey's ministerial appointments to the departments of Justice and Defence.
+Colley remained as Tánaiste but demanded and received a veto on Haughey's ministerial appointments to the departments of Justice and Defence.
 Colley was removed from his position as Minister for Finance and Minister for the Public Service.
 He declined the position of Minister for Foreign Affairs, preferring instead a domestic portfolio, which resulted in a demotion.
 He was temporarily appointed Minister for Transport and Tourism, before taking charge of the new Department of Energy.
 During his brief tenure, he blocked the Nuclear Energy Board's controversial plan to build a nuclear power plant at Carnsore Point in County Wexford.